XENON1T/pax/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
 Here's how to set up `pax` for local development.
+If you get lost, feel free to ask the developers for help or explore the extensive documentation that exists for github.

 1. Fork the `pax` repo on GitHub.
+(More information can be found at <https://help.github.com/articles/working-with-repositories>)
 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/pax.git